 1. Caffeine or Herbal (caffeine-free)

 Caffeine is an important consideration, especially sensitive as we are here in Florida.
-Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but to the novice or the beginning tea drinker, caffeine can create problems.
+Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but caffeine can create problems for the novice or the beginning tea drinker.
 A wonderfully flavored black tea like our Organic Strawbango might not be the best tea to drink after dinner.
-I always ask the server for their home number, when ordering herbal or caffeine free beverages, so if I am awake at 2:30 in the morning, I know who to call.
-When in doubt, go with an herbal, rooibos or fruit tea.
-You can’t go wrong with our Organic Peppermint, Selby Select Rooibos or Siesta Tea (fruit tea)
+I always ask the server for their home number when ordering herbal or caffeine-free beverages, so if I am awake at 2:30 in the morning, I know who to call.
+When in doubt, go with an herbal, rooibos, or fruit tea.
+You can’t go wrong with our Organic Peppermint, Selby Select Rooibos, or Siesta Tea (fruit tea)

-2. Loose leaf tea or teabags
+2. Loose leaf tea or tea bags

-We are quite partial to loose leaf tea at Local Tea Co, tea lovers and experienced tea drinkers tend to prefer a loose leaf tea.
-The tea typically will be of a better quality, fresher and a much better value.
-It cost money for the convenience of bagging tea!
-Loose leaf teas also provides more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
-That said, teabags especially biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
-Check out the many options of our tea samplers available in loose leaf or in sachets.
+We are quite partial to loose leaf tea at Local Tea Co.
+Tea lovers, and experienced tea drinkers tend to prefer loose leaf tea.
+The tea typically will be of better quality, fresher, and a much better value.
+It cost money for the convenience of bagged tea!
+Loose-leaf teas also provide more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
+That said, teabags, especially the biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
+Check out the many options of our tea samplers available in loose-leaf or sachets.
 If they don’t love the tea, it can always be served to guests when they come over for a cuppa.

 3. Flavored tea or and pure blends